albert-tarkaa/FinancePortal/ReadME.md

 4. **Create Invoice**: Create a new outstanding invoice by passing a student ID.
 5. **Pay Invoice**: Pay an outstanding invoice.
 6. **Cancel Invoice**: Cancel an outstanding invoice.

+## Integrations
+### 1. Database
+The application integrates with a MySQL relational database.</br>

+### 2. Student
+The application integrates with the [Student microservice](https://github.com/albert-tarkaa/SESCStudentPortal) via REST.
+1. When a student is created, a request is sent to this application to create an account.
+2. When a student enrols in a course, a request is sent to this application to create an invoice.
+3. When checking the eligibility to graduate, a request is sent to this application to see if there are any outstanding invoices.

+### 3. Library
+The application integrates with the [Library microservice](https://github.com/AidanCurley/CESBooks) via REST.
+1. When a book is returned late, a fine is issued.
+A request is sent to this application to create an invoice.
+2. The invoice must be paid via this application's Payment Portal.

+## Test using Postman
+Download Postman from https://www.postman.com/ and import the collections found in the root directory.

 ## License